Vietnam: Holidays and festivals

 The country has eleven nationally recognised holidays.
-These include: New Year's Day on 1 January; Vietnamese New Year (Tết Nguyên Đán) from the last day of the last lunar month to fifth day of the first lunar month; Hùng Kings' Festival on the 10th day of the third lunar month; Reunification Day on 30 April; International Workers' Day on 1 May; and National Day on 2 September.
-During Tết, many Vietnamese from the major cities will return to their villages for family reunions and to pray for dead ancestors.
-Older people will usually give the young a lì xì (red envelope) while special holiday food, such as bánh chưng (rice cake) in a square shape together with variety of dried fruits, are presented in the house for visitors.
-Many other festivals are celebrated throughout the seasons, including the Tết Nguyên Tiêu, Tết Trung Thu, and various temple and nature festivals.
-In the highlands, Elephant Race Festivals are held annually during the spring; riders will ride their elephants for about 1.6 km and the winning elephant will be given sugarcane.
-Traditional Vietnamese weddings remain widely popular.
+These include: New Year's Day on 1 January; lunisolar Vietnamese New Year (Tết Nguyên Đán) from the last day of the last lunar month to fifth day of the first lunar month; Hùng Kings' Festival on the 10th day of the third lunar month; Reunification Day on 30 April; International Workers' Day on 1 May; and National Day on 2 September.
+During Tết, many Vietnamese from major cities return to their hometowns or villages for family reunions and to pray for dead ancestors.
+Older people usually give the young a lì xì (red envelope), while special holiday food, such as bánh chưng (rice cake) in a square shape together with variety of dried fruits, are presented in the house for visitors.
+Other festivals include Tết Nguyên Tiêu, Tết Trung Thu, and various temple and nature festivals.
+In the highlands, Elephant Race Festivals are held annually in spring; riders will ride their elephants for about 1.6 km and the winning elephant will be given sugarcane.
+Traditional Vietnamese weddings remain popular.